richelbilderbeek/simplify_cpp_travis_intro/README.md

  * The build script shows all steps to build your project, and is tested to work
  * Code can be analysed statically, that, as a bonus, may aid beginners learning the language
  * Quality can be enforced in incoming Pull Requests
- * Run-time profiling can be
+ * Run-time profiling allows to see which commits have impacted run-time speed

 There are some potential disadvantages of setting up a continuous integration service: